sam-degrand/READ-ME-GENERATOR/README.md

 ## License

 This application is covered under the [MIT License](https://opensource.org/licenses/MIT).
-For more details, refer to the [LICENSE](LICENSE) file.

 ## Contributing